thisistheplace/openwindenergy/README.md

 ### Open Data Portal ([CKAN](https://ckan.org/)) Custom Fields

-The following custom fields are used within the [CKAN](https://ckan.org/) [Open Wind Data Portal](https://data.openwind.energy) to describe how datasets should be processed by the Open Wind toolkit:
+The following custom fields are used within the [CKAN](https://ckan.org/) [Open Wind Energy Data Portal](https://data.openwind.energy) to describe how datasets should be processed by the Open Wind Energy toolkit:

 | Field | Value | Example | Description |
 | ----------- | ----------- | ----------- | ----------- |